Banjar, India: Attractions

+Transportation

 Though Bhuntar is technically the closest airport, flights tend to be erratic due to the weather.
 Your best bet is to take the Himachal Tourism (HTPDC) bus to Manali.
 The state-run bus service is reliable and comfortable compared to private operators, and quite safe for travelers.

 An alternate and more relaxed route is via Shimla.
 Descend down the breathtaking Jalori pass to enter the valleys via charming villages like Shoja and drive through beautiful cedar forests.
 You can also take a train (or flight) to Chandigarh and take a taxi to the valleys.
 Alternatively, take the toy train from Kalka to Shimla and drive down from there.